Audit-ready documentation for regulated testing environments

 HIPAA Safeguards

-During inspections, audits, and formal reviews, regulators focus on a small set of verifiable facts.
-These questions determine whether records are trusted or subjected to deeper scrutiny.
+Audits become high-risk events when teams must rely on explanations instead of records that stand on their own.
+During inspections, regulators focus on a small set of verifiable facts that determine whether records are trusted or subjected to deeper scrutiny.

 Not when it was entered.
 Not when it was exported.
 When was it formally locked?